About the Care Oncology Clinic

 Coaching, counseling and wellness services for individuals impacted by cancer, including those with a diagnosis and caregivers, incorporating an integrative, whole person approach.
 Trainings for professionals and volunteers working in oncology related settings including survivorship and physical concerns, self-care, psychosocial concerns, communication skills, and wellness practices.

-is an experienced and compassionate nurse, specializing in Oncology and Hospice/Palliative care.
+An experienced and compassionate nurse, specializing in Oncology and Hospice/Palliative care.
 She is well-versed in both conventional and alternative or integrative therapies.
 She has advanced knowledge in the use of medicinal cannabis for both symptom management as well as integrative care protocols for serious chronic diseases.